-Casi Davis Flaunts Derrière In Thong Bikini While Sunning On The Beach
+Casi Davis Flaunts Derriere In Thong Bikini While Sunning On The Beach

 Casi Davis put her curves on display in a skimpy bikini while soaking up the sun in her latest Instagram share.
 The beauty showed off her backside in a thong two-piece swimsuit while posing on her belly on the beach.

 Casi’s bikini was made from a brown and white tie-dye fabric.
 The front was impossible to see because of the way she was positioned.
-The sides of the bottoms sat high on he hips, elongating her legs.
+The sides of the bottoms sat high on her hips, elongating her legs.

-The model went with a light application of makeup for the photshoot, letting her natural beauty shine through.
+The model went with a light application of makeup for the photoshoot, letting her natural beauty shine through.
 She also wore a pale pink polish on her long nails.

 Casi’s post consisted of two pictures.
 She did not indicate when or where the photos were taken, but it appeared to be a perfect day for hanging out at the beach as the skies were clear.

 The first snapshot captured the model from the front at a side angle as she leaned on her forearms.
-The picture was taken from a close angle, giving her fans a nice look at her body.
+The picture was taken from a close angle, giving fans a nice look at her body.
 There was no mistaking that her perky booty was the focal point of the snap.
 That being said, her slender waistline and shapely shoulders were also on display.
 Her hair fell in loose waves over one shoulder as she gave the camera a sultry look.

-In the second image, Casi rested her head in her arms as she laid on the beach.
+In the second image, Casi rested her head in her arms as she lay on the beach.
 The photo captured her from the side at a distance, showing more of the ocean as the waves lapped the shore behind her.
-While the scene was beautiful, Casi’s body was the center of attention as the sun hit the bronze skin on her derrière.
+While the scene was beautiful, Casi’s body was the center of attention as the sun hit the bronze skin on her derriere.
 Her toned legs and back were also prominent.

 Hundreds of followers flocked to the comments section to compliment her.